PATHS Training Resources

 Display safety posters throughout your worksite to remind employees of the importance of workplace safety.
-From machine guarding to PPE to slips and falls, these posters provide excellent safety tips.
+These posters provide excellent safety tips, from machine guarding to PPE to slips and falls.

 Safety Talk Topics

-These training courses are offered by the Bureau of Workers' Compensation's Health & Safety trainers.
-Click on each course link for a description of the course and to view the PATHS training calendar.
+The Bureau of Workers' Compensation's Health & Safety trainers offer a variety of training courses.
+Click on each course link for a description of the course and to register for training.

 The National Highway Traffic Safety Administration estimates that 11 percent of all drivers at any given time are using cell phones, and the National Safety Council estimates more than one in four motor vehicle crashes involve cell phone use at the time of the crash.
 Use this link to print out and post information provided by the National Safety Council on distracted driving and cell phone use.